Search Your Topic

 Vitamin D is important for the active process.
 Active calcium transport depends on the presence in the intestinal cell of calbindin protein, the biosynthesis of which is totally dependent on vitamin D. Passive absorption in the jejunum and ileum predominates when dietary calcium intake is adequate or high.

 Calcium reaching the large intestine is absorbed by active and passive processes.
 Usually, no more than 10% of total absorption takes place in the large intestine, but this site becomes nutritionally important in conditions of significant small bowel resection.
+Calcium absorption is inhibited by phosphates and oxalates because these anions form insoluble salts with calcium in the intestine.

 Physiological functions of calcium

 Calcium plays a central role in a number of physiological processes that are essential for life.
-Calcium is necessary for several physiological processes including neuromuscular transmission, smooth and skeletal muscle contraction, cardiac automaticity, nerve function, cell division and movement, and certain oxidative processes.
+Calcium is necessary for several physiological processes, including neuromuscular transmission, smooth and skeletal muscle contraction, cardiac automaticity, nerve function, cell division and movement, and certain oxidative processes.
 It is also a co-factor for many steps during blood coagulation.
-Intracellular calcium is involved as a second messenger in many intracellular responses to chemical and electrical stimuli and required by many enzymes for full activity.
+Intracellular calcium is involved as a second messenger in many intracellular responses to chemical and electrical stimuli and is required by many enzymes for full activity.
 Many different calcium-binding proteins have been described, but the two with well-established functions are troponin and calmodulin.
 Troponin is involved in muscle contraction, whereas calmodulin causes configurational changes to proteins and enzyme activation.
 Ca is also involved in the action of other intracellular messengers, such as cyclic adenosine monophosphate (cAMP) and inositol 1,4,5-triphosphate, and thus mediates the cellular response to numerous hormones, including epinephrine, glucagon, ADH (vasopressin), secretin, and cholecystokinin.

 Despite its important intracellular role, roughly 99% of body Ca is in bone, mainly as hydroxyapatite crystals.
 Roughly 1% of bone Ca is freely exchangeable with the ECF and, therefore, is available for buffering changes in Ca balance.